biolab/orange3/doc/widgets/unsupervised/kmeansclustering.md

 ![image](images/K-MeansClustering-Schema.png)

-The beginning is nothing special: we load *Iris* data set, divide it into three clusters and show it in **Data Table**, where we can observe which instance went into which cluster.
+The beginning is nothing special: we load the *Iris* data set, divide it into three clusters and show it in **Data Table**, where we can observe which instance went into which cluster.
 The interesting parts are the **Scatter Plot** and **Select Rows**.